 The infamous “Worked in dev but not in test”

-You kept staring at the environments.
+You keep staring at the environments.
 The environments are the same, why is it working here and not working there?

-We realized that shared servers are becoming a liability.
+We realized that shared servers were becoming a liability.
 I don’t wanna be on the same server as somebody else.

 We started treating them like cattle.. if one gets sick get a new one.
 Just like a cattle farm, they don’t give them names; they give them numbers.

 If 15 gets ill, we don’t necessarily want to spend the time and energy to make 15 better.
 Put 15 down and get a new 15.
-Scary right ?
+Scary.